 Scotland - Day 3 : The lake

-In the morning, everything was foggy and frozen.
-It was only slightly less windy than last night.
-We went to get water at a nearby stream which turned out to have been frozen during the night.
-We also discovered the 'ice frog' was actually a bird.
+In the morning everything was foggy and frozen.
+It was only slightly less windy than the night before.
+We went to get water at a nearby stream which turned out to have frozen during the night.
+We also learned the 'ice frog' was actually a bird.

 In the morning everything was covered in ice